christineschottmueller/x-marsh/docs/chapter_04/04_running_the_workbench.rst

     model.uncertainties = uncertainties
     model.outcomes = outcomes

 The uncertainties and outcomes are attributes of the ``Model`` object.
-Here their sets of possible values are specified.
+Here the sets of their possible values are specified.

 .. code:: ipython3